 Join fiddlers Patrick M'Gonigle, Ellen Carlson, and Alex Hargreaves as they push the limits of bluegrass fiddle.
-Backed by Flynn Cohen on guitar and mandolin and Brittany Karlson on bass, they'll set the main stage afire with Fiddle Hell's first bluegrass show.
+Backed by Brittany Karlson on bass, Flynn Cohen on guitar and mandolin, and special guest Jake Schepps on banjo, they'll set the main stage afire with Fiddle Hell's first bluegrass show.

 At a relaxed pace, learn a driving, three-part oldtime tune from the Common Tune List.
 It likely entered the oldtime tradition from a minstrel tune.
 Cathy will lead you through this tune with patience and good cheer.

-Judy has many favorite fiddle tunes.
+Judy has a lot of favorite fiddle tunes.
 That’s the nature of loving old-time fiddle music, right?
 She’ll choose a great one for the occasion.
 Husband Jeff Claus, also from the Horse Flies, will back up on guitar.